Batch Processing- The Serverless Way

 $ aws configure # Configure the credentials under default profile

 In the steps that follow, CLI commands have used ‘<account-id>’ to represent AWS Account ID.
 These will have to be replaced with actual account identifier during execution.
 Also the region code will have to be appropriately updated, if required

 A NOTE ON THE BATCH FILE

-We assume the batch file is a Comma Separated Values (CSV) that contains a header row along with data rows.
-For this example, we also comfortable assume a simple record structure with student Id, first name, last name and course name.
+We assume the batch file has a Comma Separated Values (CSV) format and contains a header row along with data rows.
+For this example, we also comfortably assume a simple record structure with student Id, first name, last name and course name.
 Here’s a snapshot of a sample CSV conforming to the aforementioned structure.

 A10001,Jack,Reacher,"Advanced Physical Security"

 Things to keep in mind: Process and validate the CSV header row, if applicable.